allelomorph/holbertonschool-low_level_programming/0x0F-function_pointers/README.md

 ## Advanced Tasks

-### 4. Most hackers are young because young people tend to be adaptable.
+### :white_large_square: 4.
+Most hackers are young because young people tend to be adaptable.
 As long as you remain adaptable, you can always be a good hacker
 Write a program that prints the opcodes of its own main function.

 * Usage: `./main number_of_bytes`